Pictured above: Narrowleaf yellowtops (Flaveria linearis) by Jenny Evans (CC BY-NC 2.0). Click on terms for botanical definitions. View post as a PDF.

-Narrowleaf yellowtops occur naturally in Florida’s depression and basin marshes, wet prairies, pine rocklands, hydric hammocks, mangrove swamp and tidal marsh edges, and in disturbed or ruderal areas.
-It attracts many butterflies, bees and flower beetles.
+Narrowleaf yellowtops (Flaveria linearis) occur naturally in Florida’s depression and basin marshes, wet prairies, pine rocklands, hydric hammocks, mangrove swamp and tidal marsh edges, and sand dunes, as well as in disturbed or ruderal areas.
+Many butterflies nectar on its flowers, which also attract bees and flower beetles.

 Family: Asteraceae (Aster, daisy or composite family)

-Native range: Eastern coastal Panhandle, most coastal peninsular counties from Levy and St. Johns south to the Keys
+Native range: Most coastal peninsular counties from Levy and St. Johns south to the Keys; Taylor, Wakulla, Jefferson and Madison counties in the Panhandle

 To see where natural populations of narrowleaf yellowtops have been vouchered, visit florida.plantatlas.usf.edu.